BogdanovaIV/UniFlow/README.md

 # MEDICAL UNIVERSITY

-Medical University is a website that describes the university's general information and allows tutors and students to store a schedule and students' marks.
-Tutors can add, edit, and delete the class schedule, homework and students' marks.
+Medical University's website describes the university's general information and allows tutors and students to store a schedule and students' marks.
+Tutors can add, edit, and delete the class schedule, homework, and students' marks.
 Students can see the class schedule and their marks.

 The website can be accessed by this [link](https://uni-flow-323277c94698.herokuapp.com/) The repository can be accessed by this [link](https://github.com/BogdanovaIV/UniFlow)
 ![The Home page](documentation/features/home.png)

+Target Audience
+The Medical University website is designed to serve various stakeholders, each with distinct needs and expectations.
+The target audience includes the following:

+1. Prospective Students and Parents
+  - Objective: To explore the university's offerings, contact details, and location.
+  - Needs:
+    - Clear and engaging information about the university.
+    - Easy navigation to contact and location details.
+    - Access to Google Maps for convenient planning.
+2. Enrolled Students
+  - Objective: To manage their academic activities and track progress.
+  - Needs:
+    - View their weekly schedule, including subjects and assigned homework.
+    - Access grades for each subject to monitor performance.
+    - Stay updated with any changes in their schedule or academic tasks.
+3. Tutors
+  - Objective: To efficiently manage class schedules and students’ performance records.
+  - Needs:
+    - Tools to create, view, and manage schedules.
+    - A user-friendly interface to assign homework and grades.
+    - Validation mechanisms to prevent errors, such as overlapping schedules or invalid marks.
+4. Administrators
+  - Objective: To manage the backend data and user access.
+  - Needs:
+    - Ability to manage user accounts, study groups, and terms.
+    - Configure permissions for Tutors and Students.
+    - Oversee the integrity of data such as terms, schedules, and grades.
+    - Generate and analyze reports on students' performance.

+By addressing the unique needs of each audience, the website facilitates seamless collaboration between students, tutors, and administrators, fostering a productive educational environment.

 ## User Stories
 ### First Time Visitors